To prevent food poisoning, take the following steps when preparing food:

-- DO NOT feed honey to children under 1 year of age.
+- Do not feed honey to children less than 1 year of age.

-- If you are pregnant or have a weakened immune system, DO NOT eat soft cheeses, especially soft cheeses imported from countries outside the U.S.
+- If you are pregnant or have a weakened immune system, do not eat soft cheeses, especially soft cheeses imported from countries outside the United States.

 If other people may have eaten the food that made you sick, let them know.
 If you think the food was contaminated when you bought it from a store or restaurant, tell the store and your local health department.